-The HOME-RHD program didn't meet the goal for construction and/or rehabilitation of affordable rental units.
-The goal was for 47 affordable units, but only 44 units were deemed complete in IDIS during the reporting period.
-HOME-RHD experienced a transition in staffing with the program manager's retirement, and several other staff members resigned which caused a delay in processing completion inspections.
+The HOME-RHD program significantly exceeded the goal for construction and/or rehabilitation of affordable rental units.
+HOME-RHD experienced a transition in staffing with a new program manager, and several other staff members resigned which caused a delay in processing completion inspections; yet program goals for construction and rehabilitation were exceeded.